Make Her Feel Welcome with Chic Points

 i usually tilt my body at a slight angle, look straight ahead like i’m confident that i look like someone who wears heels all the time and not a complete amature, lightly hold the banister and go down SLOWLY.

 I remember when I was in high school every other one of my classes were upstairs so I quickly learned how to walk down stairs.
 Fist hold the rail, but put most of the pressure on the palm and try to leave your fingers some what normal looking.
 White knuckling down doesn’t show confidence at all.
 The second part, walk down with just the pad/toes touching the stairs.
 This way you avoid the clunking sound and if you’ve ever fallen down stairs in heals you’ve probably noticed its usually when the heal goes down.
-Hope this helps (^_^)/posted over 5 years ago
+Hope this helps (^_^)/posted almost 6 years ago